Large Deviations for Stochastic Porous Media Equation on General Measure Spaces: Proof of Theorem

 Since $L^2(\mu)\subset F^*_{1,2}\subset (L^2(\mu))^*$ continuously and densely, from \textbf{(H2)(ii)} we get

 So

 Hence the growth holds.

-Then by \cite[Theorem 1.1]{LR1} or \cite{PR}, there exists a unique solution to \eref{eq:30}, denoted by $Y^{h}_\nu$, which takes value in $F^*_{1,2}$ and satisfies (\ref{equ:2.4}) and (\ref{equ:2.5}).
+Then by \cite[Theorem 1.1]{LR1} or \cite[Theorem 4.2.4]{PR}, there exists a unique solution to \eref{eq:30}, denoted by $Y^{h}_\nu$, which takes value in $F^*_{1,2}$ and satisfies (\ref{equ:2.4}) and (\ref{equ:2.5}).

-\begin{remark} As shown above, the coefficients in the right-hand sides of \eref{eq:3.2}, \eref{eq:3.3} and \eref{eq:3.4} have term $|h(t)|_2$, which looks different from the conditions in \cite[Theorem 1.1]{LR1}, where the coefficients are constants.
-However, if we proceed the detailed proof of Lemma 4.1 as \cite[Theorem 1.1]{LR1} with all items $e^{ct}$ replaced by $e^{ct+\int_0^t|h(s)|_2ds}$, where $h\in\mathcal{S}_M$, i.e., $\int_{0}^{T}|h(s)|_2^2ds\leq M$, we can easily get the desired existence and uniqueness result.
+\begin{remark} As shown above, the coefficients in the right-hand sides of \eref{eq:3.2}, \eref{eq:3.3} and \eref{eq:3.4} have a term $|h(t)|_2$, which looks different from the conditions in \cite[Theorem 1.1]{LR1}, where the coefficients are constants.
+However, since $h\in\mathcal{S}_M$, i.e., $\int_{0}^{T}|h(s)|_2^2ds\leq M$, by using the same idea as in the proof of \cite[Theorem 1.1]{LR1}, it is not difficult to get Lemma 4.1.
 So, here we still regard (i)-(iv) as the corresponding conditions of \cite[Theorem 1.1]{LR1}. \end{remark}

-If $x\in F^*_{1,2}$, but \eref{eq:2.2} is not satisfied, (i), (ii) and (iv) still hold, but (iii) not in general.
+If $x\in F^*_{1,2}$, but \eref{eq:2.2} is not satisfied, (i), (ii) and (iv) still hold, but (iii) may not be true in general.
 We shall approximate $\Psi$ by $\Psi+\lambda I$, $\lambda\in(0,1)$, i.e., we consider the following approximating equations:

 with initial value $Y^{h}_{\nu,\lambda}(0))=x$.
 By \cite[Theorem 1.1]{LR1} and Remark 4.1, we know that if $x\in F^*_{1,2}$, there exists a unique solution $Y^{h}_{\nu,\lambda}$ to \eref{eq:2.3} such that $Y^{h}_{\nu,\lambda}\in L^2\big([0,T];L^2(\mu)\big)\cap C([0,T];F_{1,2}^*)$, and for all $t\in[0,T]$,